ethronsoft/stor/README.md

 Tool Dependencies:
  - Cmake (version >=3.6)
- - We CMake "MinGW Makefiles" generator, with gcc/g++ (tested on 5.1.0 but all C++11 fully-compliant versions should work).
+ - On Windows, we used CMake "MinGW Makefiles" generator.
+The compilation/linking tools used are those provided by TDM-GCC 64bit
- On Windows, the compilation/linking tools used are those provided by TDM-GCC 64bit (http://tdm-gcc.tdragon.net/).
+ (http://tdm-gcc.tdragon.net/).
 You may use what you prefer but know that this is what we used.
  - (Optional - for Windows).
 Some of the commands issued during building may require